aainur/wikipedia_word_frequency_dictionary/README.md

 ### Wikipedia Scraping

 - **Rate Limiting**: The Wikipedia API allows only one request per second.
 To respect this rate limit, `asyncio.Semaphore` is used to limit the number of concurrent requests to Wikipedia.
-- **Caching**: To avoid making redundant API requests for the same article, the application caches the results of fetched articles.
 - **Recursive Scraping**: The application supports fetching articles recursively up to the specified depth.
 The links from each article are followed in a depth-first manner, but articles are not revisited to prevent infinite loops.

 ### Performance Optimization